 Buffalo Bill’s Home Base

-In the late 1800s and early 1900s, North Platte became home to Buffalo Bill Cody’s Scouts Rest Ranch because of its proximity to the railroad.
-Able to move his Wild West Show by train or by wagon from this location, Buffalo Bill’s Wild West Show entertained throughout the U.S. and performed in front of heads of state
+Bill Cody’s Scouts Rest Ranch because of its proximity to the railroad.
+Able to move his Wild West Show by train or wagon from this location, Buffalo Bill’s Wild West Show entertained throughout the U.S. and performed in front of heads of state worldwide.

 WWII On The Homefront

-From 1941 to 1946, The North Platte Canteen served more than six million members of the armed forces providing home baked goods and a warm welcome to the nation’s young men and women as they passed by for a 10-minute stop.
-The nation was at war, and the volunteers at the North Platte Canteen stepped up to give each serviceperson a welcome break from going to or returning from the war.
+From 1941 to 1946, The North Platte Canteen served more than six million members of the armed forces, providing home-baked goods and a warm welcome to the nation’s young men and women as they passed by for a 10-minute stop.
+The country was at war, and the volunteers at the North Platte Canteen stepped up to give each serviceperson a welcome break from going to or returning from the war.

 End Of An Era

 Passenger rail service was discontinued in 1971 after operating for some 105 years.
-Gone are the days of Pullman sleeping cars, dining cars, lounges and coaches.
-The romance and luxury of passenger trains was done in by automobiles and air travel.
+Gone are the days of Pullman sleeping cars, dining cars, lounges, and coaches.
+Automobiles and air travel replaced the romance and luxury of passenger trains.

-To keep America moving forward, the train operations and repair shops at Bailey Yard are open 24 hours a day, seven days a week.
+The train operations and repair shops at Bailey Yard are open 24 hours a day, seven days a week to keep America moving forward.
 The fueling and service center processes more than 8,500 locomotives each month, using technology like overhead cranes and elevated work bays to maintain fluid operations.

 On-Site Car Repair

-The on-site car repair facility annually replaces 10,000 pairs of wheels, many identified through an in-motion defect detector using ultrasound technology to inspect the wheel.
-This detector was developed by Union Pacific and is the only one in the world.
-Some wheel repairs even take place without the rail car ever leaving the track, minimizing down time.
+The on-site car repair facility annually replaces 10,000 pairs of wheels; many are identified through an in-motion defect detector using ultrasound technology to inspect the wheel.
+Union Pacific developed this detector, which is the only one in the world.
+Some wheel repairs even occur without the rail car ever leaving the track, minimizing downtime.

 Command Center

-All train movement throughout Bailey Yard is handled through the on-site command center with the latest computerized control systems.
+The latest computerized control systems handle all train movement throughout Bailey Yard through the on-site command center.
 The Bailey Yard command center is tied to the Harriman Dispatching Center in Omaha, which controls hundreds of intercity trains daily throughout the company’s 23-state rail system.